enamyaovi/ALXprodev-Devops/Advanced_shell/README.md

 Welcome to my advanced shell project where I explore the usage of bash shell commands like `awk`, `sed`, `grep`, and `jq` to extract data, manipulate it, and perform tasks associated with automation and DevOps.

 This repository contains multiple scripts, each focusing on a specific task or concept.
+Click on the heading of the script name to be redirected to it's readme file or check the `./script_readme` directory.
 The purpose of this README is to provide a **general overview** of what each script does, while each script also has its own dedicated README for more detailed documentation.

 I’ve approached this project as a beginner learning by doing, so you might see iterative improvements and refinements in different versions of the same script.